YashaPushak/GPS/README.md

 The `parameter_name` should not contain any spaces.

 The `parameter_type` should be one of: `real`, `integer` or `categorical`.
-Ordinal parameters are not current supported by GPS, but can be encoded as integer parameters.
+Ordinal parameters are not currently supported by GPS, and should be encoded as integer-valued parameters.

 If the `parameter_type` is `real` or `integer`, then the `parameter_range` should be specified in the following format: `[lower_bound, upper_bound]`.